rkist/server-memory/README.md

 # Knowledge Graph Memory Server

-A basic implementation of persistent memory using a local knowledge graph.
+A basic implementation of persistent memory using a local knowledge graph on a per-project basis.

 ## Core Concepts